MANOJSEQ/UK-Housing-Market-Analytics/README.md

 - Evaluate property types and transaction activity
 - Develop an interactive Power BI dashboard for decision making

+## Data Cleaning

+To improve analytical accuracy, a cleaned residential dataset was created using a PostgreSQL view.

+The cleaning process:

+- Removed commercial and non residential property transactions
+- Excluded ownership transfers and nominal value transactions
+- Filtered property prices outside the £10,000 to £5,000,000 range
+- Retained only detached, semi detached, terraced and flat properties

+Results:

+- Original transactions: 879,386
+- Cleaned residential transactions: 839,083

 ## Tools Used

 - PostgreSQL